trysmiles/website/README.md

 5. Add a professional photo (preferably square aspect ratio) at `assets/img/your_name.png`.
 6. Add any extra photos (research, hobbies, etc.) at `assets/img/your_name_#.png`., where `#` is a number 1-3.
 If you choose not to do this, comment out the table in `members/your_name.md`.
 7. Run `make_member_page.py` and check that there are no errors.
+8. Preview your webpage by calling `bundle install; bundle exec jekyll serve --baseurl "website"`.
-8. Commit your branch and push it to the repository with `git add *; git commit -m "Making a page for your name"; git push origin your_name_branch`.
+9. Commit your branch and push it to the repository with `git add *; git commit -m "Making a page for your name"; git push origin your_name_branch`.
-8. Create a pull request on `https://github.com/cersonsky-lab/website/pulls` and check that all tests run.
+10. Create a pull request on `https://github.com/cersonsky-lab/website/pulls` and check that all tests run.
-9. Request one of your group members and Rosy as a reviewer.
+11. Request one of your group members and Rosy (@rosecers) as a reviewer.